Codex Digital

-Codex Digital creates digital production workflow tools for motion pictures, commercials, independent films, and TV productions.
+Codex Digital is a company that creates digital production workflow tools for motion pictures, commercials, independent films, and TV productions.

-Codex products include recorders and media processing systems that transfer digital files and images from the camera to post-production.
-In addition to these processing systems, Codex also has tools for color, dailies creation, archiving, review, and digital asset management.
+Codex products include recorders and media processing systems, as well as tools for color, dailies creation, archiving, review and digital asset management.

-Codex is based out of London, UK, with offices in Los Angeles, CA, and Wellington, NZ.
+Codex is based in London, UK, with offices in Los Angeles, CA and Wellington, NZ.

 In April, 2019, Codex was acquired by PIX System - designer of the PIX app for online collaboration and based in San Francisco, California.